Digging deep and learning to make your marketing failures matter

-Failure is a natural part of any creative process, but what truly matters is your ability to look at you failures and, in the words of Innersloth community director Victoria Tran, turn all that trash into marketing compost and watch your game grow.
+Failure is a natural part of any creative process, but what truly matters is your ability to look at your failures and, in the words of Innersloth community director Victoria Tran, turn all that trash into marketing compost and watch your game grow.

 That's the key takeaway from Tran's wonderfully metaphor-filled GDC Showcase talk today.
 In that 30 minute chat, Tran outlines how developers and marketers can look to their failures to fuel their future success and shares some tried and true advice on how to do so.